dart-lang/language/working/2364 - primary constructors/feature-specification.md

 have the modifiers `late` or `external` (because formal parameters cannot have those modifiers).
 This omission is not seen as a problem in this
-proposal: They can be declared using the same syntax as today, and initialization, if any, can be expressed a constructor body.
+proposal: They can be declared using the same syntax as today, and initialization, if any, can be done in a constructor body.

 An `external` instance variable amounts to an `external` getter and an `external` setter.
-Such "variables" cannot be initialized by an initializing formal anyway, so they will just need to be declared using a normal `external` variable declaration.
+Such a "variable" cannot be initialized by an initializing formal anyway, but it may need to be "initialized" in the sense that the intended program behavior requires that external setter to be invoked, and this can be done in the constructor body.

 ```dart
 // Current syntax.